Eagle Incentive Program in Statesboro

 Adapted from In Search of Community, Ernest Boyer, Carnegie Foundation For the Advancement of Teaching

-This summer, EIP will be housed in Southern Courtyard and Southern Pines.
+This summer, EIP will be housed in Southern Pines.
 Rates for EIP are listed below.
-All students also pay a $10 Housing Activity Fee for the summer which is included in the amounts listed below.
+All students also pay a $20 Housing Activity Fee for the summer which is not included in the amounts listed below.
 This will be charged to your University account at the time you register and will need to be paid at the start of the semester.

 You will also be required to submit a $100.00 non-refundable registration fee when you apply for housing for the first time.
 This fee is good for both your EIP and Fall housing application.
 Please note: this fee is in addition to the $65 EIP fee you pay to the Office of Admissions.